Simplified Aid For EVA Rescue

-Simplified Aid For EVA Rescue (SAFER) is a small, self-contained, propulsive backpack system (jet pack) worn during spacewalks, to be used in case of emergency only.
-If an untethered astronaut were to lose physical contact with the vessel, it would provide free-flying mobility to return to it.
-It is worn on spacewalks outside the International Space Station (ISS), and was worn on spacewalks outside the Space Shuttle.
+Simplified Aid For EVA Rescue (SAFER) is a small, self-contained, propulsive backpack system (jet pack) worn during spacewalks, to be used in case of emergency.
+If an astronaut were to lose physical contact with their spacecraft during untethered walk, the backpack can provide free-flying movement to facilitate return.
+It is worn on spacewalks outside the International Space Station (ISS) and was worn on spacewalks outside the Space Shuttle.
 So far, there has not been an emergency in which it was needed.
 SAFER is a small, simplified version of the Manned Maneuvering Unit (MMU), which was used for regular maneuvering.

 Description

-SAFER is fitted around the life support backpack of the space suit (EMU or Extravehicular Mobility Unit).
+SAFER is fitted around the life support backpack (PLSS) of the space suit (EMU or Extravehicular Mobility Unit) using hardpoints, in the same manner as the MMU unit.
 SAFER in no way interferes with suit mobility.
 The flight test unit was fitted with a single hand control module rigidly attached to the Display and Control Module (DCM) in front of the suit.
 The hand controller provided six degrees-of-freedom (DOF) maneuvering via 24 gaseous-nitrogen (GN2) thrusters.
-Vehicle weight is 85 pounds.
-The GN2 is stored in four cylindrical tanks, each charged to 3250 psi.
-Total fuel capacity is 3 pounds which is sufficient to change the vehicle velocity approximately 10 feet/second (ΔV).
+Additionally SAFER is outfitted with an auto-pilot system designed to stop rotation and maintain orientation.
+The device weight is 37.7 kg (85 pounds), more than 114kg (250 lb) lighter than MMU.
+The GN2 is stored in four cylindrical tanks, compressed to 224 bar (3250 psi).
+Total fuel capacity is 1.4 kg (3 pounds), which is sufficient to change the vehicle velocity ΔV 3.05 m/s (10 feet/second).
+In addition to NASA's EMU space suits, SAFER was developed to be used with Russian Orlan space suits.
 The unit features very extensive self-test capability.